htoigo/amazona-app/README.md

         c.
 Send to client the token and user info.
     4. Test the /api/users/signin route (API) using Postman.

+21. Design Sign-In Screen
+    1. Create the SigninScreen.js file for the sign-in screen.
+    2. Render the email and password fields.
+    3. Create sign-in related constants, action and reducer.
+    4. Update the page header based on user login status.

 ## Front End React App